oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/sample_blueprints/cpu-inference/README.md

 |CPU inference with Gemma and BM.Standard.E5.192   |Deploys CPU inference with Gemma and BM.Standard.E5.192 on BM.Standard.E5.192 with undefined GPU(s).    |
 |CPU inference with mistral and VM.Standard.E4.Flex|Deploys CPU inference with mistral and VM.Standard.E4.Flex on VM.Standard.E4.Flex with undefined GPU(s).|

+You can access these pre-filled samples from the portal.

 ---